thombashi/thank-you-stars/README.rst

 Summary
 ============================================
-thank-you-stars is a CLI tool to stars to a PyPI package and its dependencies hosted on GitHub.
+`thank-you-stars <https://github.com/thombashi/thank-you-stars>`__ is a CLI tool to stars to a PyPI package and its dependencies hosted on GitHub.

-`thank-you-stars` will do:

-1. Find a repository on GitHub correlated with the PyPI package
-2. Star the repository if found
-3. Repeat 1. and 2. for each of the dependency packages

 .. image:: https://badge.fury.io/py/thank-you-stars.svg